Competitive Scholarships

 Will UA re-award scholarships if the previous recipient fails to enroll?

 Yes, there will be a re-award period following the registration deadline, typically in late August.
-The likelihood of additional scholarships is small and re-awards will not include automatic merit scholarships or UA Competitive Admissions Scholarships.
+The likelihood of additional scholarships is small and re-awards will not include automatic merit scholarships, Alabama Prestige Scholarships or UA Competitive Admissions Scholarships.
 It is in your best interest to prepare for The University of Alabama with your current financial aid award and scholarship offer.

 Will incoming freshmen that have submitted an application and all supporting documents on January 15 be disadvantaged, receive less competitive scholarship values or less consideration for competitive scholarships compared to students who are admitted earlier?